syncfusion-content/wpf-docs/wpf/Tile-View/Arrange-TileViewItem.md

 ![TileViewControl rows and columns size changed](Arrange_images/RowHeight.png)

 ## Navigate to TileViewItem

-You can navigate from one `TileViewItem` to any other `TileViewItem` by using the mouse click on the specific `TileViewItem` header.
+You can navigate from one `TileViewItem` to any other `TileViewItem` by using the mouse click on the specific `TileViewItem`.

 ![Navigation from one TileViewItem to another](Arrange_images/Navigate.gif)